CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The organisation is the trust anchor for all certificates and signatures within its domain.
 No external authority can issue valid certificates for the organisation or its members.

-Newly registered domains SHOULD wait at least the maximum TTL (90 days) before implementing DomainAuth to prevent potential attacks using DNSSEC chains from previous domain owners.
+Newly registered domains SHOULD wait at least the maximum validity period in {{maximum-validity-period}} before enabling DomainAuth to prevent potential attacks using DNSSEC chains from previous domain owners.

 Subdomains MAY implement DomainAuth separately from their parent domains, provided they have their own DNSSEC configuration.
 Each subdomain operates as an independent organisation within the DomainAuth ecosystem.